Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Flamenco art can be experienced in different settings apart from the very well known tablaos.
 Apart from them, Seville offers a wide variety of venues as well as a couple of festivals where you may discover your passion for flamenco.

 The places listed below are less touristy than the tablaos.
 Tablaos are a good option as an introduction to flamenco.
 You’ll see a large group performing a very professional choreography and music, and wearing beautiful dresses (only women, of course).

 However, if you look for smaller locales and something a little bit off the beaten path, then you should try one of the following options.
 I’ve listed them from the most obvious to the ones only Sevillanos know and go to.
 Unfortunately, some are not available throughout the year but if you can make it, don’t think twice!

-Tickets: Show, show + museum ticket, show + museum ticket + lesson.
+Tickets: Show or show + museum ticket.
 You can book your tickets online or calling the museum.

 The Museo del Baile Flamenco was founded by one of the most famous Spanish bailaoras, Cristina Hoyos.
 She has been dancing since she was 12 years old and started her own dancing company in 1989.
 Cristina is probably the most awarded flamenco dancer.

 Visiting the museum is a great experience because it will give you an idea of what flamenco is, know more about its origin and learn its different styles.
-On top of it, the museum organizes an espectaculo flamenco every day (except on Sunday).
-The show lasts 45 minutes approximately and the list of artists is very long so you can see a different group performing every day.
+On top of it, the museum organizes an espectaculo flamenco every day of the year.
+The show lasts one hour approximately and the list of artists is very long so you can see a different group performing every day.